Post-war Britain (1945–1979): Edward Heath

-The premiership of his successor, Sir Edward Heath was the bloodiest in the history of the Northern Ireland Troubles.
+The premiership of his successor, Edward Heath was the bloodiest in the history of the Northern Ireland Troubles.
 He was prime minister at the time of Bloody Sunday in 1972 when 14 unarmed men were killed by 1st Battalion, Parachute Regiment soldiers during a banned Northern Ireland Civil Rights Association march in Derry.
 In 2003, he gave evidence to the Saville Inquiry and claimed that he never promoted or agreed to the use of unlawful lethal force in Northern Ireland.
 In July 1972, he permitted his Secretary of State for Northern Ireland William Whitelaw to hold unofficial talks in London with a Provisional Irish Republican Army delegation by Seán Mac Stíofáin.
 In the aftermath of these unsuccessful talks, the Heath government pushed for a peaceful settlement with the democratic political parties.
 In 1974, the Sunningdale Agreement was produced but fiercely repudiated by many Unionists and the Ulster Unionist Party ceased to support the Conservatives at Westminster.

 Heath took the United Kingdom into the European Communities, widely known at the time as the "Common Market" (later renamed the European Union) on 1 January 1973 after winning a decisive vote on membership in the House by 336–244, a majority of 112.
 It was, says biographer John Campbell, "Heath's finest hour."
 Meanwhile, on the domestic front, galloping inflation led him into confrontation with some of the most powerful trade unions.
 Energy shortages related to the oil shock resulted in much of the country's industry working a Three-Day Week to conserve power.
 In an attempt to bolster his government, Heath called an election for 28 February 1974.
 The result was inconclusive: the Conservative Party received a plurality of votes cast, but the Labour Party gained a plurality of seats due to the Ulster Unionist MPs refusing to support the Conservatives.
-Heath began negotiations with the Liberal Party under Jeremy Thorpe to form a coalition, but, when these failed, resigned as Prime Minister.
+Heath began negotiations with the Liberal Party under Jeremy Thorpe to form a coalition, but, when these failed, resigned as prime minister.